-Data-driven and mocap have a wide spectrum of motion-driven, mocap-assisted, skeleton-based, and data-driven animation techniques to enhance motion consistency, stylization, and accessibility for experienced animators and beginners.
-Previously, efforts in this field focused on enhancing raw mocap data with stylized 2D deformations, injecting artistic expressiveness into rigid 3D motion sequences~\cite{li2003stylizing}.
-Subsequent method aligns mocap trajectories with human body models~\cite{davis2006sketching}, producing accurate, realistic animations, although such approaches were limited in handling non-human or arbitrary forms.
-To introduce creative flexibility and secondary motion, systems emerge~\cite{li2006motionmaster, kim2008drivenshape} to retrieve and refine 3D motions from user-drawn pose sketches, enabling intuitive animation prototyping without complete mocap setups and uses secondary motion that allows deformation of surrounding objects based on the dynamics of a driving shape.
+MoCap offers a wide range of motion-driven, skeleton-based, and data-driven animation techniques to enhance motion consistency, stylization, and accessibility for experienced animators and beginners alike.
+Previously, efforts in this field focused on enhancing raw MoCap data with stylized 2D deformations, injecting artistic expressiveness into rigid 3D motion sequences~\cite{li2003stylizing}.
+Subsequent methods align MoCap trajectories with human body models~\cite{davis2006sketching}, producing accurate, realistic animations, although such approaches are limited in handling non-human or arbitrary forms.
+To introduce creative flexibility and secondary motion, systems emerge~\cite{li2006motionmaster, kim2008drivenshape} to retrieve and refine 3D motions from user-drawn pose sketches, enabling intuitive animation prototyping without complete MoCap setups and uses secondary motion that allows deformation of surrounding objects based on the dynamics of a driving shape.
 Other techniques support user-performed motion transfer in cutout-style animations and introduce skeleton-based deformation pipelines that simplify 2D animation production~\cite{barnes2008video, pan2011sketch}.
-Additionally, to bridge the physical correctness, refinements such as spacetime vertex constraints refined the mocap sequences to meet physical plausibility and environmental constraints.
+Additionally, to bridge the physical correctness, refinements such as spacetime vertex constraints refined the MoCap sequences to meet physical plausibility and environmental constraints.
 It illustrates structured motion data, user input, and stylized control, paving the way for accessible yet physically grounded animation systems.